Health Studies

 Note: Priority will be given to students in the Population Health Major Program

-HLTD20H3 - Special Topics in Health: Sex, Gender, and the Life Course
+HLTD20H3 - Advanced Topics in Sex, Gender, and the Life Course

 An examination of a current health topic relevant to sex, gender, and the life course.
 The specific topic will vary from year to year, and topics may include: reproductive health; the biology and health impacts of aging; infant feeding, weaning, and nutrition; sexual health among youth.
 The course will provide students with relevant information about social context and health policy, but will focus on biological processes at specific life stages.

-Prerequisite: Completion of 1.5 credits at the C-level in HLT courses from the program requirements from one of the Major/Major Co-op programs in Health Studies
+Prerequisite: 1.5 credits at the C-level from the program requirements from the Major/Major Co-op programs in Health Studies- Population Health

 Breadth Requirements: Natural Sciences